International Piano Academy Lake Como is pleased to welcome the following new faces!

 Jie has earned numerous prizes and awards, including the Gold Medal of Carl Bechstein Competition, 2nd Prize of Shanghai International Piano Competition, 2nd Prize and two special prizes of Casagrande International Piano Competition, Gold Medal of Hong Kong International Open Piano Competition, top prizes at the Ferruccio Busoni in Bolzano, Gina Bachauer in Salt Lake City and Hamamatsu Competition in Japan.
 He received his Bachelor’s Degree from TCU under Dr. Tamas Ungar, Master’s degree and the Artist Diploma from The Juilliard School under Dr. Yoheved Kaplinsky, and Professional Studies Certificate from Manhattan School of Music under Dr. Solomon Mikowsky.

 Dmitry Masleev was born in 1988 in Ulan-Ude, Russia.
 At the age of 8 he started to study music under the guidance of Olga Chernykh at music school N5.
 At the age of 10 he gave first recital and also played a piano concerto of Rzaev.
 In 2002 he took lessons of Elena Stepanova.
 After that he moved to Novosibirsk to study in Novosibirsk special music college under direction of Irina Berman.
 Then Dmitry passed exams to Moscow conservatory and from 2006 to 2014 studied under direction of professor Mikhail Petukhov in conservatory and also in graduate school.
 During the time of studying, participated and won music competitions, such as Adilia Alieva international piano competition in France, 2010, international piano competition “Premio Chopin’ in Italy in 2011, international piano competition of Carl Filtch in Romania, 2012, international piano competition “Antonio Napolitano” in Italy and international piano competition of Stefano Marizza in 2013.
+In june 2015 Dmitry won 1st Prize and the Gold Medal at the XV Tchaikowsky International Piano Competition in Moscow Russia.

 Victoria Vassilenko was born on 09.12.
 1992 in Burgas, Bulgaria and comes from a family of musicians.
 She has won numerous number of awards, most of them first ,as well as many special prizes from international piano competitions in Bulgaria, Italy, Greece, Czech Republic, England.
 In November 2012 she won second prize (not awarded first prize of the competition) of “James Mottram” International Piano Competition, Manchester, UK.